An optimal lower bound for the low density Fermi gas in three dimensions: Main results

 \subsection{Unitary transformations}

+In this section, we introduce the unitary transformations that will be used to prove Theorem~\ref{thm: optimal lw bd}.
+Our focus will be on the proof of the lower bound matching \eqref{eq: opt lw bd}; the main ideas underlying the corresponding upper bound are briefly discussed in Section~\ref{sec: up bd}.

-In this section we introduce the unitary transformations we will use to prove Theorem \ref{thm: optimal lw bd}.
-More precisely, in Section \ref{sec: particle-hole} we introduce the particle-hole transformation, which allows us to isolate the correlation energy, defined as the difference between the ground state energy and the Free Fermi Gas (FFG) energy.
-In Section \ref{sec: def T1} we discuss the first quasi-bosonic transformation we use to describe the low energy excitations around the Fermi ball.
-A similar transformation has already been used in \cite{Gia1}.
-This unitary transformation is indeed sufficient (as in \cite{Gia1}) to obtain an optimal upper bound (see Section \ref{sec: up bd}).
-Finally, in Section \ref{sec: T2 unitary}, we define a second quasi-bosonic unitary transformation, which is needed to obtain an optimal lower bound and inspired to the one used in \cite{GHNS}.
+The section is organized as follows.
+In Section~\ref{sec: particle-hole}, we introduce the particle–hole transformation, which allows us to isolate the correlation energy, defined as the difference between the ground state energy and the free Fermi gas (FFG) energy.
+In Section~\ref{sec: def T1}, we present the first quasi-bosonic unitary transformation, which is used to describe low-energy excitations around the Fermi ball.
+A closely related transformation was already employed in \cite{Gia1}, and it is sufficient, both here and in \cite{Gia1}, to obtain an optimal upper bound (see Section~\ref{sec: up bd}).
+Finally, in Section~\ref{sec: T2 unitary}, we introduce a second quasi-bosonic unitary transformation, inspired by the one used in \cite{GHNS24}, which is essential for deriving the optimal lower bound.